Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Oktober 2025 08.53.49 UTC
+- WIB: Sabtu, 11 Oktober 2025 09.59.16 UTC
-- WITA: Sabtu, 11 Oktober 2025 09.53.49 UTC
+- WITA: Sabtu, 11 Oktober 2025 10.59.16 UTC
-- WIT: Sabtu, 11 Oktober 2025 10.53.49 UTC
+- WIT: Sabtu, 11 Oktober 2025 11.59.16 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: motivational
+Kategori: technology